Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Nourish Cafe

-Reishi Hot Cocoa at Nourish Cafe is a healthy way to round off a day of skating at Ramsey Lake Skating Path Trail.
-Menu items feature gut health-boosting unsweetened chocolate.
+Reishi Hot Cocoa at Nourish Cafe is a healthy way to round out a day of skating on the Ramsey Lake Skating Path Trail near Science North in downtown Sudbury.

-Ramsey Lake Skating Path Trail: starts at the corner of Elizabeth Street and McNaughton Terrace near Science North
+Ramsey Lake Skating Path Trail, Elizabeth Street and McNaughton Terrace

 Looking for Ontario travel advice?